LibreCAD/docs/ref/widgets.rst

     :class: table-fix-width

     "Icon", "Description"
-    |icon10|, "”Show all blocks” - Makes all the blocks in the current drawing visible."
+    |icon10|, "”Show all blocks” - *Defreeze*, makes all the blocks in the current drawing visible."
-    |icon11|, "”Hide all blocks” - Hides all blocks in the active drawing."
+    |icon11|, "”Hide all blocks” - *Freeze*, hides all blocks in the active drawing."
     |icon12|, "”Create a block” - Creates a block from the selected items."
     |icon13|, "”Add an empty block” - Creates an empty block that can then be edited is a separate window (see below)."
     |icon14|, "”Remove the active block” - Deletes the highlighted block."